-Recent works related to the subject of mobile multi-robot motion planning deals with many aspects of the problem.
+Recent works related to the subject of mobile multi-robots motion planning deals with many aspects of the problem.
 A major issue is whether the group architecture is centralized or decentralized, i.e. wether there is only one control agent, or not.
 In the second case each robot is autonomous and there is neither a centralized component, nor any other global coordination needed.
-Communication is highly related to this subject, since, when there is no communication between the robots or when it is limited, the system cannot be centralized.
+Communication is a very close subject, since, when there is no communication between the robots or when it is limited, the system cannot be centralized.
 Intermediate systems represent real-world setups better, for example, the semi-decentralized approach in [4], where robot teams cover the space independent of each other, but robots within a team communicate state and share information.
 Limited communication plays an important role when dealing with ant-like robots, where messages between the robots are passed mainly or only through marking they leave on the terrain, [5].
 A solution to a problem can change according to the availability of information on the environment prior to algorithm execution.
-Online solutions assume no knowledge of the environment when the algorithm starts, while offline solutions rely on apriori knowledge.
-An offline algorithm is presented in the notable early paper [6], and a new work in that area [7] focuses on robustness, and completeness of the algorithm.
+Online solutions assume no knowledge of the environment when the algorithm starts, while off-line solutions rely on apriori knowledge.
+An off-line algorithm is presented in the notable early paper [6], and a new work in that area [7] focuses on robustness, and completeness of the algorithm.
 Robustness measures the performance in case of failures and an algorithm is considered complete if for any input it correctly reports whether or not there is a solution in a finite amount of time.
 A limited-communication complete algorithm is presented in [8].
-Our solution is complete and robust and can be decentralized or centralized, depending on the communication setup.
+Our solution is complete and robust and can be decentralized or centralized, depending on the setup communication.

 The structure and contributions of the paper are as follows.
 In the next section we state a key assumption that the robot has a physical size D such that D > 0.
 While this assumption may seem obvious, only few papers make use of this assumption (e.g. [9], [3]).
 We also present some definitions regarding competitiveness.
-In Section III we show that for every online algorithm, there is a worst case path that yields a cost which is cl{ont}^2 , where c is a constant.
+In Section III we show that for every on-line algorithm, there is a worst case path that yields a cost which is cl{opt}^2 .
 The MRSAM algorithm is presented in Section IV and its competitiveness is analyzed in Section V. It is shown that the length of the path traveled by the robot during execution of MRSAM is at most quadratic in l{opt} , implying that up to the constant coefficients MRSAM has optimal competitiveness.
 In the same Section (Sec.
 V) MRSAM is proved to be complete.
-Simulation results of MRSAM execution in an office-like environment are described in Section VI.
+Simulation results of MRSAM execution in an office-like environment are described in Section VI .An extension version of the algorithm handling multi-target environment is displayed in Section VII along with some practical speedups of the algorithm.
 Finally, we conclude and discuss additional research directions and future work.